-2020 STATE TRACK AND FIELD MEET EVENTS Site, Dates, and Time Schedule
+2021 STATE TRACK AND FIELD MEET EVENTS Site, Dates, and Time Schedule (subject to change)

-The 2020 Boys' and Girls' State Track and Field Championships will be held at Burke Stadium, 12200 Burke Blvd., Omaha, NE on Friday, May 22 and Saturday, May 23.
+The 2021 Boys' and Girls' State Track and Field Championships will be held at Burke Stadium, 12200 Burke Blvd., Omaha, NE on Friday, May 21 and Saturday, May 22.

-Friday May 22 -- Preliminaries except 3200 meter events.
+Friday May 21 -- Preliminaries except 3200-meter events.

-Class D and Class B. The first running event will begin at 9:00 A.M., with the girls' Class D events being run first, followed by the girls' Class B, boys' Class D, and boys' Class B events.
+Class C and Class A. The first running event will begin at 9:00 A.M. with the girls' Class C events being run first, followed by the girls' Class A, boys' Class C, and boys' Class A events.
 The schedule will progress in this order through all of the scheduled events.
 These times are approximate.
 Events will not start more than 15 minutes ahead of the posted times.